drewandre/hyperspace/README.md

 - ch.
 8   (cymbal 1)
 - ch.
 2   (tom two)
 - ch.
 10  (cymbal three
-so here we are missing 9 and 10, respectively strips 15 and 16
-account for by placing dummy triggers at strip #9 and #10
 - ch.
 6   (kick right
 - ch.
 7   (snare)
 - ch.
 12  (cymbal 5)